UncleJerry/Filmroom/README.md

 ## Comments of This Commit

-The FFT function chains are all implemented, but the test results are wrong.
-I will keep modifying and testing to fix the fault.
+The FFT function chains have finished implementation.
+Please enjoy yourself.

 ## Kernel codes